VelocityVMM/Velocity/docs/APISPEC/u.md

 > **Note**
 >
-> Only users that have the `usermanager` permission for the target group can do this
+> Only users that have the `velocity.user.revoke` permission for the target group can do this

 **Request:**